Caroline-xinyue/todoist-api/source/includes/_tutorial.md

 #### When using curl through the shell...

-We use the `/API/v7/sync` endpoint, and then specify the following arguments:
+We use the `sync` call, and then specify the following arguments:

 - The user's API token same as on the previous requests.
 - The sync token that we received as reply on our previous request.
-- For this example lets get back only items changed since our last sync, so we set `resource_items='["items"]'`.
+- For this example lets get back only items changed since our last sync, so we set `resource_types='["items"]'`.
 - We send an `item_update` command that will update the task we created earlier, so we specify the `id` of the task, its new `content`, and its new due date by setting the `date_string` property.
 - We also need to specify the `uuid` for this command.